DukeEnglish/cs224n_learning_note/L5/note5.md

 **- We need to know what is connected to what**

 - Part2 is about Dependency Grammar and Treebank.
 They are two different

+"""I'd like to complete it after reading the note for this lecture""